BennyQBD/3DEngineCpp/README.md

 ```
 - Copy the DLLs in /lib/_bin/ to /build/Debug/ and /build/Release/
 - In Visual Studio, set the Startup project to 3DEngineCpp
-- Move the res folder into the build folder
+- Coppy the res folder into the /build/Debug/ and /build/Release/ folders
 - Run

 ##Additional Credits##